dakshinai/runc/libcontainer/SPEC.md

 ```
 	Format: "L3:<cache_id0>=<cbm0>;<cache_id1>=<cbm1>;..."
 ```

+`clos_id` specifies the identity for RDT Class of Service (CLOS).
+The default `clos_id` remains `.` referring to top level directory of resctrl filesystem.
+Every `clos_id` identifies a set of cpus, tasks and schemata.
+In the context of runc, if `clos_id` is not set, we use the `container_id` of the container, for which RDT resource constraints will be set.

-For example, on a two-socket machine, L3's schema line could be `L3:0=ff;1=c0` Which means L3 cache id 0's CBM is 0xff, and L3 cache id 1's CBM is 0xc0.
+For example, on a two-socket machine, L3's schema line could be `L3:0=ff;1=c0` under a `clos_id` `guaranteed_group`
+Which means L3 cache id 0's CBM is 0xff, and L3 cache id 1's CBM is 0xc0
+for all tasks or cpus assigned under `clos_id` `guaranteed_group`.

 The valid L3 cache CBM is a *contiguous bits set* and number of bits that can be set is less than the max bit.
 The max bits in the CBM is varied among